Messerschmitt Me 410 Hornisse: Design

 The new version included a lengthened fuselage and new, automatic leading edge slats.
 Both features had been tested on Me 210s and were found to dramatically improve handling.
 The slats had originally been featured on the earliest Me 210 models, but had been removed on production models due to poor handling.
 When entering a steep turn, the slats had a tendency to open due to the high angle of attack, analogous to the opening of the slats during the landing approach.
-(This problem was first observed on the Bf 109V14 and V15 prototypes for the Bf 109E), which added to the difficulty in keeping the aircraft flying smoothly.
-However, when the problems with the general lateral instability were addressed, this was no longer a real problem.
+This problem was first observed on the Bf 109V14 and V15 prototypes for the Bf 109E, which added to the difficulty in keeping the aircraft flying smoothly.
+When the problems with the general lateral instability were addressed, this was no longer a real problem.
 While the Me 410 came to be regarded as a relatively stable aircraft, it had a poorer rate of turn than the Bf 110 it was intended to replace.

 The wing panels of the earlier Me 210 had been designed with a planform geometry that placed the aerodynamic center farther back compared with the earlier Bf 110, giving the outer sections of the wing planform beyond each engine nacelle a slightly greater, 12.6° leading edge sweepback angle than the inner panels' 6.0° leading edge sweep angle.
 This resulted in unsuitable handling characteristics in flight for the original Me 210 design.
-The new Me 410 outer wing panels had their planform geometry revised to bring the aerodynamic centre farther forward in comparison with the Me 210, thus making the leading edge sweepback of the outer panels identical to the inner wing panels with both having identical 5.5° sweepback angles, which improved handling.
+The new Me 410 outer wing panels had their planform geometry revised to bring the aerodynamic centre farther forward in comparison with the Me 210, making the leading edge sweepback of the outer panels identical to the inner wing panels with both having identical 5.5° sweepback angles, which improved handling.

 Into flight

 During late 1942, six Me 210As were taken off the assembly line for conversion to Me 410 standard.
 Near the end of that year, the Me 410 V1 prototype performed its maiden flight.
 Shortly thereafter, the Reichsluftfahrtministerium (RLM) was suitably convinced by its performance to place a sizable production order for the Me 410.

 Deliveries of the Me 410 began in January 1943, two years late and continued until September 1944, by which point a total of 1,160 of all versions had been produced by Messerschmitt's facility in Augsburg and Dornier plant in München.
-There were various models produced to serve in distinct roles, including the Me 410A-1 light bomber, the A-1/U1 aerial reconnaissance platform, the A-1/U2 bomber destroyer, the A-2/U4 night fighter.
+There were models produced to serve in distinct roles, including the Me 410A-1 light bomber, the A-1/U1 aerial reconnaissance platform, the A-1/U2 bomber destroyer, the A-2/U4 night fighter.
 When the Me 410 arrived, it was typically appreciated by its crews, even though its improved performance was not enough to protect it from the waves of high performance Allied fighters that it routinely confronted at this stage of the conflict.